Monocrystalline or Polycrystalline Solar Panels: Which Is Better?

-Monocrystaline solar panels (often simply referred to as “mono” or single-crystaline) are made of a single crystal silicone structure.
-This type of solar panel have a uniform look and an even coloring, which is indicative of the high quality of silicone that is used to create these panels.
+Monocrystalline solar panels (often called “mono” or single-crystalline) are made of a single-crystal silicon structure.
+This type of solar panel has a uniform look and even coloring, which indicates the high quality of silicone used to create these panels.

 These panels are made of silicon ingots, which have a cylindrical shape.
-In order to maximize their performance and reduce their cost, four pieces are removed from the cylindrical ingots to create wafers, which is what creates the trademark look of these solar panels.
+To maximize their performance and reduce cost, four pieces are removed from the cylindrical ingots to create wafers, creating the trademark look of these solar panels.